dustinpfister/blog_posts/_posts/threejs-euler.md

 The source code examples for this post can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-euler).

-### Version Numbers Matter with three.js
+### Version Numbers Matter with threejs

-In this post I was using [three.js r127](https://github.com/mrdoob/three.js/releases/tag/r127), make sure that you are using that version if the code examples here are breaking for you.
+In this post I was using [threejs r127](https://github.com/mrdoob/three.js/releases/tag/r127), and the last time I cam around to do a little editing I was using r146.
+Make sure that you are using that version if the code examples here are breaking for you.
 I can not say that much has changed with the Euler class specifically sense I started using threejs many years ago now, but that is certainly not the case with everything else in the library.

+## 1 - Some basic Examples of the Euler class in threejs

+In this section I will be starting out with a few quick basic examples of the Euler class in threejs.
+For the most part this will involve the instance of the user class that is stored at the rotation property of an object3d based object such as a mesh object.

 ### 1.1 - Basic example of The Euler Class, and the copy method

 This will aim to be a basic getting started example of the Euler Class where I am creating an instance of THREE.Euler directly.
-Once I have an instance of Euler there is the question of what to do with it in a three.js example.
+Once I have an instance of Euler there is the question of what to do with it in a threejs example.
 With that said there is the copy method of a Euler instance that can be used to copy the state of one Euler Class to another.
 So in this example I am creating a Mesh with the [Box Geometry](/2021/04/26/threejs-box-geometry/) Constructor and the Normal Material, and then making a few clones of the mesh with the [mesh clone method](/2019/12/18/threejs-mesh-copy/).
 After that I am then using the copy method of the Euler instance that is located at the rotation property of the mesh objects to set some of them to the value that I have set with the single Euler Class instance.

 ```js
 //-------- ----------